 New Development.
-Implement programs to require flood-proofing retrofits to existing buildings and redevelopment in flood-prone areas, and require all new development to design for sea level and associated groundwater rise based on the most current regional projections.
+Design For Flooding Implement programs and amend regulations to require and incentivize flood-proofing retrofits to existing buildings in flood-prone areas, and require all new development to design for sea level and associated groundwater rise based on the most current regional projections.
 (See also Polices LU-30 and CC-20).

 - a.
 Waterfront Setbacks.
 Require new development to provide adequate setbacks along waterfront areas for the future expansion of seawalls and levees to adapt to sea level rise. - b.
 Data.
 Update maps and publish open data that display these risks clearly as soon as new data or guidelines are created, such as a digital elevation model, sea level and groundwater risks, or the latest risk tolerance guidance provided by the State of California. - c.
 Building Codes.
 Amend local codes to require flood-proofing techniques in defined flood hazard zones and adjacent areas to protect them from future sea level rise.
-Consider incorporating sea level rise into the flood management section of the Building Code to encourage, incentivize, or require compliance with base floor elevation and flood-proofing requirements to mid-century sea levels.
+Consider incorporating sea level rise into the flood management section of the Building Code to encourage, incentivize, or require compliance with base floor elevation and flood-proofing requirements to mid-century sea levels. - d.

-- d.
 Risk Prioritization.
 Inventory and prioritize highest at-risk buildings, including those serving vulnerable populations, for resiliency upgrades. - e.
 Assistance.
 Adopt fee waiver or small grant programs to help low-income households and other vulnerable residents pay for flood retrofits.